 Opportunities for pupils to participate in extra curricular activities grew during the year.
 Music participation rates for disadvantaged pupils matched that of their peers.
 A number of educational visits also took place - ranging from sporting visits, theatre trips, trips to universities and apprenticeship workshops.
-Over 390 pupils participated in one or more of these including 62% of disadvantaged pupils.
+Ofsted Sept 2023 "Pupils are happy at this school.
+They appreciate the safe space that the school provides for them to be individuals.
+Pupils enjoy the breadth of clubs and opportunities that are on offer, including sports and performing art clubs."